Frequently Asked Questions

 Is there a fee for the UC GNE training program?

-Yes, there is a $150 program fee to cover the cost of the training, including curriculum, materials, program support and supplies.
+Yes, there is a program fee that ranges from $150 for participants seeking to volunteer in low-income schools up to $350.
+The fee covers the cost of the training, including curriculum, materials, program support and supplies.
+Volunteers will also be required to complete a background check and TB test (approximately $40-$75).
 Scholarships are available.
 Please contact the UC GNE Coordinator for more information.

 Will there be further opportunities for UC GNE training if I cannot attend the first training cohort?